BrienHartung/Mary-s-Lamb/rhyme.md

-Mary had a little goat
+Mary had a little lamb
 It's fleece was white as snow
 And everywhere that Mary went
-The lamb was sure to be gone.
+The lamb was sure to go.